aslpavel/gen-keylayout/README.md

 ## Rationale
 Constructing xml keyboard layout by hand or even with tools like [Ukelele][ukelele] is a tedious task.
-So I wrote simple python script with no external dependancies, to make your life easier if found yourself in a situation where all existing keyboards does not work as you want them to.
+So I wrote simple python script with no external dependancies, to make your life easier if found yourself in a situation where all existing keyboards do not work as you want them to.

 ## Usage
 ```bash